TugboatQA/docs/getting-started/guides/wordpress.md

 * Install prerequisite packages
 * Create/Import a database, and update the site URL
 * Import `wp-content/uploads`
+* Update the Wordpress configuration

 ### Configure a Document Root

 By default, Tugboat tries to serve content from a `/docroot` folcer in the root of your git repository.
-If your repository is already set up like this, the following step can be skipped.
+If your repository already has Wordpress in this location, this step can be skipped.

 To point Tugboat to the right location in your repository, add a line to the `tugboat-init` section of the build script.
 To serve content from `/public_html`